 The first case was reported in late December 2019 in Wuhan, China.
 About a month later the Health and Human Services Department declared a U.S. public health emergency.
-Numbers change by the day, and statistics are instantly outdated, but as of this writing about 900 people have died and about 40,000 worldwide have been confirmed to have the virus.
 The average person is at very low risk, and Americans are at far greater risk of getting the flu—about 10 percent of the public gets it each year.
 Three cruise ships and several airplanes have been quarantined.
 There are about a dozen confirmed cases in the U.S., and most of the infected are in China or are people who visited there.
 Though the number of people infected in China sounds alarming, keep in mind the country’s population of 1.4 billion.

 The information issues can be roughly broken down into three (at times overlapping) categories: 1) Lack of information; 2) Misinformation; and 3) Disinformation.

 Lack of Information